 Figures

-The reviewer suggested we display a coronal slice in Figure 1 to better displays our ROI.
-Instead, we have added coronal slices to Figure 2.
-This accomplishes this goal while also showing in more detail the anatomical extent of our clusters.
+The reviewer suggested we display a coronal slice in Figure 1 to better display our ROI.
+While we have retained the axial slice in Figure 1 (mainly due to space considerations—it is not possible to show the entire MFC in a single coronal slice), we have added coronal slices to Figure 2.
+This accomplishes the same goal while also displaying in more detail the anatomical extent of our clusters.
 We have also added the silhouette plot to Figure 2 as the last panel.

 Figure 5

-Minor / Specific
+Other specific comments

 "Since most researchers tend to be intimately familiar with one particular domain of cognition"